awsdocs/aws-security-hub-user-guide/doc_source/securityhub-invitation-respond.md

 You can only accept one invitation to be a member account\.

 Before you can accept or decline an invitation, you must enable Security Hub\.
-For information on how to enable Security Hub, see [Enabling Security Hub](securityhub-settingup.md#securityhub-enable)\.
+For information on how to enable Security Hub, see [Enabling Security Hub manually](securityhub-enable.md)\.

+Remember that all Security Hub accounts must have AWS Config enabled and configured to record all resources\.
+For details on the requirement for AWS Config, see [Enabling and configuring AWS Config](securityhub-prereq-config.md)\.

 ## Accepting an invitation \(console\)<a name="securityhub-accept-invitation-console"></a>